Ann Best, MHS, Physical and Rehabilitative Services Chair

 Office: 102L Tech Edu Lab

 A veterinary technician is involved in many different aspects of veterinary medicine and performs many of the duties vital to animal care.
 The Ohio Association of Veterinary Technicians uses the term veterinary nurse to help the public relate to the duties of a veterinary technician.
-Employment opportunities are growing faster than average, according to the US Dept. Of Labor, and include work in veterinary hospitals, humane societies, zoos, colleges and universities, pharmaceutical companies, pet food companies, research laboratories, feed yards and dairies.
+Employment opportunities are growing faster than average, according to the U.S. Department of Labor, and include work in veterinary hospitals, humane societies, zoos, colleges and universities, pharmaceutical companies, pet food companies, research laboratories, feed yards and dairies.

 - 20 hours of general education prerequisite courses taken through Rhodes State College*